Woman clutches her lower back in pain in her home office

 Acute Back Pain

 This type of back pain is short-term and tends to last anywhere from a day or two to several weeks.
 Most people experience acute back pain.
-It usually gets better on its own after a few days with self-care and there is no remaining function loss.
-Although, every body is different and it may take a few months for some people to recover.
+It usually gets better on its own after a few days of self-care and there is no remaining function loss.
+Although, everybody is different and it may take a few months for some people to recover.

 Chronic Back Pain